Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

 - advanced – irretrievable sight loss.

 Laser treatment is aimed at reducing the demands of the ‘sick’ retina on the eye.
 As such, there is a smaller risk of new blood vessels forming or blood vessels leaking.

 This ‘dries up’ the fluid and exudates – but may take several months, and two to three treatments to be effective.

 Overall retinal laser treatment

 A laser burns throughout the retina, causing the fragile abnormal blood vessels to disappear, or never develop.
-Again, several treatments may be necessary to each eye.
+Again, several treatments may be necessary for each eye.
 Where treatment has to be extensive there will be some loss of side vision and night vision.
-(Also see ‘Questions about laser treatment’ below.)

 - Minimise the risk of retinopathy by strict control of blood glucose.

-- Have treatment for abnormal blood pressure and fats in the blood (lipids) which cause additional harm to eyes if not controlled.
-Also see high blood cholesterol
+- Have treatment for abnormal blood pressure and fats in the blood (lipids) which cause additional harm to the eyes if not controlled.
+See also high blood cholesterol

 - Once someone is diagnosed with diabetes, you need a retinal eye screen test at least every 2 years.